Winter lodge adventures on a budget

 In winter, it's hard to find a lodge getaway that fits every budget.

 Lodges that offer skiing on groomed trails, wood-fired saunas and home-cooked meals aren't cheap.

-The Ralph MacMullan also offers a Snowshoe Building weekend includes a morning snowshoe hike and a lantern-lit snowshoe hike at nearby Hartwick Pines State Park.
+The Ralph MacMullan also has offered a Snowshoe Building weekend that includes a morning snowshoe hike and a lantern-lit snowshoe hike at nearby Hartwick Pines State Park.